delay/docker_vps_starter/README.md

  ## [66analytics](https://66analytics.com)
 ### Web analytics made easy.
 Self-hosted, friendly, all-in-one web analytics tool.
 Lightweight tracking, session replays, heatmaps, user journeys & more.
 1. This is the only container that will not work without purchasing something.
 I like this analytics app because it has heatmaps and records user sessions which can help with debugging.
 At the time I wrote this, it was $79.
-It is similar to analytics like [fullstory](https://www.fullstory.com), [luckyorange](https://www.luckyorange.com) and [hotjar](https://www.hotjar.com) but its self hosted.
+It is similar to analytics like [fullstory](https://www.fullstory.com), [luckyorange](https://www.luckyorange.com) and [hotjar](https://www.hotjar.com) but it's self hosted.
 If you don't need heatmaps and user session recording, plausible listed above has similar features.
 2. You need to buy the script and place it in the /66analytics/66analytics folder.
 3. Copy sample.env to .env file and then update this file with your own settings.